 I returned to Art in late 2019.
 Then, along came lockdown, and the rest is history.
 I am a rather spectacular, almost textbook example of bipolarity, so that when I am depressed, or am short of ideas, I produce almost no work at all.
-I hadn't done anything for 5 years, but following a tentative foray into office administration, and the feeling of invisibility and disposability it gave me, returned to Art with a vengeance.
-Then along came Covid, and the rest is history, and I have to say that 2020 was one of the most productive years I'd had in a long, long time..
+I hadn't done anything for 5 years, but following a tentative foray into office administration (severely curtailed due to lockdown), returned to Art with a vengeance.
+I have to say that 2020 was one of the most productive years I'd had in a long, long time.

-Therefore, for the moment, I've split my output into two sites: my more current work is here (www.crimari.com) and my previous work, predating 2015, is here at www.queen-christina.com, It makes more sense, to arrange things that way.
-On my blog page, More About Me,.I'm also piecing together a series of autobiographical articles, all of which pretty much give a clear picture of who I am, what I've done, and the rationale behind it over the years.
+Therefore, for the moment, I've split my output into three sites.
+My current artwork and writing sites are here (www.crimari.com , www.thehornblower.com), and my previous work, predating 2015, is here at www.queen-christina.com, It makes more sense, to arrange things that way.

 I've mentioned people attempting to typecast me, but I also realize that fundamentally I am a creator.
 Yes, I'm God, and not ashamed to admit it.
 Much as I'm sure I'd have loved to be an accountant, or a mum, in another life, this is most definetely the template for my present life, and I accept it wholeheartedly, because to me there is always so much room for scope and growth, and learning.
 Doing Art - genuinely good Art - isn't for thickos; you do actually have to have some quantity of grey matter as some sort of backup, to keep you wanting, thinking, feeling, striving, for more.
 I am a greedy animal; greedy for Art in its noblest, rather than its most debased, forms.
 I have no time for the latter.
 People who get a perverse pleasure out of watching the kind of grossness featured in" The Cook, The Thief, His Wife And Her Lover" can go stick it up their jumper!